greenm01/ec4x/docs/ec4x_specs.md

 Advances in SL is dependent upon EL, and advances in TL is dependent upon SL, as explained below.

+In standard EC4X games, Houses start at EL1, SL1, and TL1.
+Consider boosting these to expidite the game for impatient players, although the game year should be advanced from 2001 to match.

 **TODO: Add a roll for "research breakthrough" for every first and sixth month.**

 ## XYZ.2 Economic Level (EL)

 EL represents the general education and skill level of House citizens.
-All houses start at EL1 and progress levels by investing in ERP.

 EL is not a specific reflection of scientific or technological advancement, although they are correlated.

 A House's GCP benefits from EL upgrades by 5% per level.
-Increases in worker productivity and education benefit the economy.
+Increases in worker productivity and education benefit the economy and quality of life.

-A House's construction capabilities are tied to EL, and thus advancements open up to building larger hulled Combat Ships.

 The formula for ERP in XMR is: